Sydney with Kids: 12 Top Things to Do

 Also here is an Archery Centre with courses for kids aged 10 years and older, and Laser Tag adds plenty of excitement during the Aussie school holidays.

 Looking for fun on two (or three) wheels?
 Biking on the 35 kilometers of cycling pathways is another popular thing to do here with kids.
 You can tour the Olympic venues on a bike, as well as ride through parklands and mangroves along the Parramatta River.
 Three Bike Safari Circuits cater to kids ages five years and older, and more adventurous cyclists can try the BMX track and Mountain X Tracks.
 Bike rentals are available on-site, including dragsters, mountain bikes, tandems, and trikes.

-During the Australian school holidays, Kids in the Park is a fun-filled school vacation program with everything from pizza and pasta-making classes to sand art and writing workshops.
+During the Australian school holidays, vacation programs offer everything from pizza and pasta-making classes to sand art and writing workshops.
 Check the website for current activities and events.

 Address: 8 Australia Avenue, Sydney Olympic Park, New South Wales

 Need a pick-me-up after a long morning of shopping or sightseeing with the kids?
 High tea is the perfect way to refuel, and you'll find plenty of elegant venues to host your kid-friendly experience.

 One of the most popular and affordable places to visit for high tea is The Tea Room at the Queen Victoria Building, a heritage-listed building filled with boutique shops and restaurants.
 Your kids will feel like royalty perched upon a soft, velvet chair under crystal chandeliers in the Grand Ballroom.
 You'll find all the mouthwatering favorites here: scones with clotted cream, cucumber finger sandwiches, and 29 different teas, as well as plenty of petite and pretty sugar-laced treats for the kids.